MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-access-control-and-iam.md

 :::image type="content" source="media/combo-roles-functions-env.png" alt-text="Example of combined roles, functions, and environments":::

 The environments each represent different stages of the content's life cycle.
 While adhering to the PoLP and keeping the defined roles and needed functionalities in mind, it is possible to place each role within each environment.
 As illustrated, the author has access to the authoring environment and no other environments.
 This decision is based upon the definition of the role and the related functionalities which are to create, configure, and test guides.
-Hence, this role does not need access to any other parts of the content's lifecycle.
+Hence, this role does not need access to any other parts of the content's life cycle.

 The configured roles, functionalities, and environments can all be linked to your organization's existing IAM system by defining an [AD security group](/windows-server/identity/ad-ds/manage/understand-security-groups) with specific access and security elements related to each role.
 The benefit of this setup is that when users are granted a specific role, they are automatically provided with the necessary access to perform the assignments of the role they have.
 Furthermore, this IAM setup ensures that changes and terminations of access happen in a controlled and automated process in sync with the onboarding and offboarding of employees within the organization.